nd1012/wan24-PoeditParser/README.md

 # wan24-PoeditParser

 This is a small dotnet tool for parsing source code for gettext strings and writing the result in the PO format to a file or STDOUT.
+It can also be used to create i8n files, which are easy to use from any app.

 **CAUTION**: It can create a PO file from the command line, but using it as Poedit extractor didn't work yet (Poedit discards the custom extractor